fauu/langmangler/README.md

 ## Rules file format

-Below are the contents of the [example rules file](/examples/example-japanese-rules.txt), targeted at the Japanese language:
+Below are the contents of the [example rules file](/examples/example-japanese-rules.txt), designed for Japanese input:

 ```
 @ReturningNonSegmentedRegex